WebAssembly/profiles/proposals/profiles/Overview.md

 This is meant to provide maximum portability, even across unrelated ecosystems that Wasm is employed in.

 However, different ecosystems tend to have different requirements and constraints.
-With Wasm growing new features and complexity, not all of them are equally well served.
+With Wasm growing new features and more complexity, not all of them are equally well served.
 For example:

 * Blockchain ecosystem require deterministic execution and hence cannot use threads or floats in their vanilla form.